otrv4/otrv4/otrv4.md

 #### Creating a User Profile Signature

+???: We need to review this: why is it specific to "decaf" signatures?

 The user profile signature is based on a variant of Schnorr's signature algorithm defined by Mike Hamburg.
 An overview of how the signature works can be found on [\[3\]](#references) and the [implementation function: